tallhamer/MapApp/README.md

 </p>
 </span>

-If there is no active Patient Context to work from (i.e. at simulation prior to planning) the MapApp will prompt the user for the patient Medical Record Number (MRN) and the orientation of the patient via a small dialog.
+If there is no active Patient Context to work from (i.e. at CT simulation prior to start of planning), the MapApp will prompt the user for the patient's MRN and the orientation of the patient via a small dialog.
 The orientation is used to convert the MapRT surface coordinates into the standard DICOM coordinate system (IEC-61217).

-Patient loaded directly from MapRT without reference to a Patient Context loaded from DICOM RT files will have a few distinguishing features.
-You will note from the right hand image above that a MapRT Preview Patient Context is generated and populated in the Patient Context area.
-Isocenter is place at <0, 0, 0> which mimics the preview plan in the native MapRT software.
-The isocenter is easily identified using the laser projections on the MapRT surface.
-The isocenter can adjusted to any location using the **Correction** section of the MapRT Context section of the UI.
-Locating the isocenter within the patient surface will allow you to check the clearance map at that isocenter location.
+Patients loaded directly from MapRT API without an active Patient Context loaded from DICOM RT files will have a few distinguishing features.
+You will note from the right-hand image above that a *MapRT Preview* Patient Context is generated and populated in the Patient Context section.
+The isocenter is placed at <0, 0, 0> which mimics the preview plan in the native MapRT application.
+The isocenter is easily identified visually using the laser projections on the MapRT surface in the 3D view.
+The isocenter can be adjusted to any location using the **Correction** section within the MapRT Context section of the UI.
+Placing the isocenter on the patient surface within the 3D view will allow you to check the clearance map at that location.

 **To check the clearance map for the current Isocenter location**
 1. Click the **Get Map** button when you are satisfied with the visual location of isocenter as indicated by the virtual